Loule95450/datagouv-mcp/README.md

 ### 🔗 Pre-commit Hooks

-This repository uses a [pre-commit](https://pre-commit.com/) hook which lint and format code before each commit. **Installing the pre-commit hook is required for contributions.**
+This repository uses a [pre-commit](https://pre-commit.com/) hook which lint and format code before each commit.
+Installing the pre-commit hook is strongly recommended so the checks run automatically.

 **Install pre-commit hooks:**
 ```shell